 Cool on rack.
 You can eat these warm!

 - The crumb, while open, is very much like a sourdough crumb.
 It’s tender, but a lot more chewy than the baguettes I normally make.
 I realize that that could be a function of the flour I used.
 The next time I make these, I will probably use all AP flour – most probably Central Milling flour as it is only 10.7% protein.
-This shoiuld lend itself to a much lighter crumb texture.
+This should lend itself to a much lighter crumb texture.

-- While I appreciate the romanticism of baking on a stone, I always use parchement paper on my transfer board to get my loaves into the oven.
+- While I appreciate the romanticism of baking on a stone, I always use parchment paper on my transfer board to get my loaves into the oven.
 Especially with baguettes, since I load them into the oven along their long sides, I’ve had too many mishaps where the loaves roll off my board!
-So I use parchement paper.
-When I remove the steaming containers, I also remove the parchement paper from underneat the loaves.
+So I use parchment paper.
+When I remove the steaming containers, I also remove the parchment paper from underneath the loaves.

 - The loaves probably could’ve benefited from a longer final fermentation.
-As you can see in the pictures, they turned out fine, but I think I could’ve had them even more puffy had I let the final fermentation go longer.
-That said, I will have to monitor progress carefully if I use a low-protein flour.
+As you can see in the pictures, they turned out fine, but I think I could’ve had them even puffier had I let the final fermentation go longer.
+That said, I will have to monitor their progress carefully if I use low-protein flour.

-- Once final fermentation is complete, I cannot stress enough that you handle the shaped loaves as gently as possible.
+- Once the final fermentation is complete, I cannot stress enough that you handle the shaped loaves as gently as possible.

 - I have to admit that I’m still a little bugged by the yield in the original recipe and the recommendation to break up the dough into 2 or 3 pieces.
 But despite that, I will relegate that to a copy editing oversight.

 When you see the Real Bread loaf mark, it indicates that this recipe produces bread with no artificial additives and is leavened either by a natural starter or commercial yeast.